kestivvi/HackArena2.0-MonoTanks-TS/README.md

 ### What can we modify?

-You can modify the src/index.ts file to implement your own agent logic as well as create new files in the src/ directory to implement additional functionality.
+You can modify the src/index.ts file to implement your own bot logic as well as create new files in the src/ directory to implement additional functionality.

 Please, do not modify any other files, as they are used for proper network communication with the game server.